sambetts/m365-poc/SPO/ColdStorage/README.md

 Finally, the configuration for indexing targets can be set in the web-application itself:

 Next time the indexer is run, this configuration will be used to add files to the migration queue.

+## Database Structure
+For detailed information about the SQL database schema, tables, relationships, and common queries, see the **[Database Structure Documentation](DATABASE_STRUCTURE.md)**.

 ## Configuration Inventory
 The following configuration items are needed either in an appSettings.json file or app service configuration.